Perry County, Tennessee: Courts, crime, and emergency services

+In addition to state and federal agencies the county is served by one law enforcement department, the Perry County Sheriff's Office, headed by an elected sheriff.
+The sheriff is responsible for all law enforcement functions, including crime prevention and investigation, apprehension of criminals, and patrolling the county's roads.
+Additionally, the sheriff's office is responsible for providing bailiffs to county courts, service court processes and orders, and operating the county's jail.
+In 2025, the Perry County Sheriff's Office was the subject of national and international media scrutiny, as well as criticism from several civil rights organizations including the Cato Institute and FIRE.
+On September 22, Larry Bushart of Lexington, Tennessee was arrested for making threats against Perry County High School after he posted an image on social media referencing a 2024 school shooting in Perry, Iowa following the assassination of Charlie Kirk.
+Perry County Sherriff Nick Weems stated that he had received reports from members of the public that they believed it was a threat against the county's high school, though he also stated that he was aware that the post was referencing a different school.
+After over a month in jail, Bushart was released on October 29 when all charges were dropped against him.
+On December 17, Bushart's attorneys filed suit in federal court against the sheriff, an investigator, and the county government, alleging that they violated his First Amendment rights.
+In May 2026, Bushart won a settlement of $835,000 from the county and sheriff in exchange for dismissing the case.

 Property crime rates in the county are lower than both the state and national average, while violent crime rates are lower than the state but slightly above the national average.
 Property crime rates are 13.7 per 1000 people and violent crime rates are 2.5 per 1000 people, versus the statewide averages of 29.7 and 6.3 and national averages of 16.7 and 2 respectively.
 Public safety professionals make up .35% of the population, compared to a statewide average of .77%.
-On September 22, 2025, Mr. Larry Bushart of Lexington, Tennessee was arrested for making threats against Perry County High School.
-He had posted a meme referencing a 2024 school shooting in Perry, Iowa following the assassination of Charlie Kirk, which was interpreted by Perry County Sherriff Nick Weems and members of the public as a threat against the similarly named school in Perry County.
-After over a month in jail, Bushart was released on October 29, 2025 when all charges were dropped against him.
-Representatives of the Cato Institute and FIRE issued statements critical of the case, and Bushart intends to file suit over the arrest.

 Perry County is home to a single professional, paid fire department, the Linden Fire Department, as well as a county rescue squad.
 Lobelville and a number of unincorporated communities within the county are host to volunteer fire departments.
 The Sgt.
 1st Class Michael W. Braden National Guard Armory is located in Lobelville.
 Named after a Tennessee Army National Guard member murdered at the armory in 2014, the armory hosts a subordinate unit of the 278th Armored Cavalry Regiment.